Steve-Fenton/stevefenton.co.uk/src/pages/blog/2020/07/start-and-stop-an-azure-app-service-on-a-schedule-with-azure-logic-apps.md

     - Programming
 tags:
     - Azure
+description: Save money by scheduling Azure App Services to start and stop automatically.
+A step-by-step guide to using Azure Logic Apps with recurrence triggers.
 ---

 Although starting and stopping a web app doesn’t in itself save you a great deal of cash, in situations where you have Web Jobs running and a serverless database, you can effectively run a “business hours” app at a lower cost if you stop it outside of business hours.